<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 June 29, 2023 — Posted By Agricen

 Growers know all too well that hot and dry conditions can contribute to yield loss in corn and soybean crops, especially when these stresses last for a prolonged period of time.
-Terramar gives growers the opportunity to mitigate the effects of these weather-related stresses so that their crops can hold on to their yield potential.
+TERRAMAR gives growers the opportunity to mitigate the effects of these weather-related stresses so that their crops can hold on to their yield potential.

-The first opportunity to apply Terramar is with the early post herbicide pass, typically at the V4-V5 growth stage in both crops.
-The second opportunity—one that is approaching soon—is with a fungicide or foliar plant nutrition pass on corn and soybeans.
-For those who have already applied Terramar earlier in the season, a two-pass program (first at the early vegetative growth stage, then at the reproductive stages) may be beneficial, particularly if crops are under prolonged stress.
+There are two key opportunities for making a TERRAMAR application on corn and soybeans.
+The first opportunity to apply TERRAMAR is with the early post herbicide pass, typically at the V4-V5 growth stage in both crops.
+The second opportunity is with a fungicide or foliar plant nutrition pass on corn and soybeans.
+For those who have already applied TERRAMAR earlier in the season, a two-pass program (first at the early vegetative growth stage, then at the reproductive stages) may be beneficial, particularly if crops are under prolonged stress.

-In corn and soybeans, the window for applying Terramar with fungicide or plant nutrition products is:
+In corn and soybeans, the window for applying TERRAMAR with fungicide or plant nutrition products is:

 • Corn - V10 (early season) through R3 (tar spot)